Kypce/Kypce/README.md

 - My work can be found in Hand-View-Controller > src > main.cpp
   - This code was resonsible for running our motors on our project using an arduino board and the accellstepper library
   - NOTE: Many of the commits contain a different user that was in the group.
 I often was using their computer during coding sessions so their name appears for the commits.

+## Miscellaneous
+- This reposistory contains miscellaneous projects I have done.